 Using unmarked soldiers has allowed Putin to evade the legal question of whether Crimea-based Russian troops have the right to deploy, rather than just travel, outside their bases.
 Similarly, stopping short of annexation will allow him to avoid the implications of seizing territory outright while achieving the same thing in effect.
 The sheer brazenness with which he has lied with a straight face about whether the troops are Russian has left the rest of the world slack jawed at his cynicism.
 Yet the misdirection was an essential part of his operation and, for a man with Putin's background, standard procedure.

 At the same time, the venture has not unfolded entirely as planned because the Ukrainian troops in Crimea have not played along.
 Using both threats and cajoling, the Russians instructed them to either sign a pledge of allegiance to the new government in Crimea or abandon their posts and leave the area.
 Instead, they have stayed put, at Belbek and elsewhere.
-Members of Ukraine's navy are holed up on two ships at Sevastopol’s naval docks, where the mattresses they hung over the railings to absorb a threatened Russian assault were still in place today.
+Members of Ukraine's navy are news conference Monday on two ships at Sevastopol's naval docks, where the mattresses they hung over the railings to absorb a threatened Russian assault were still in place today.
 One defection, by Rear Admiral Denys Berezovsky, the commander of the Ukrainian fleet, has so far been confirmed.